-6.4.4 INT n, INTO, INT 3, and BOUND Instructions
+6.5.4 INT n, INTO, INT3, INT1, and BOUND Instructions

-The INT n, INTO, INT 3, and BOUND instructions allow a program or task to explicitly call an interrupt or exception handler.
-The INT n instruction uses a vector as an argument, which allows a program to call any interrupt handler.
+The INT n, INTO, INT3, and BOUND instructions allow a program or task to explicitly call an interrupt or exception handler.
+The INT n instruction (opcode CD) uses a vector as an argument, which allows a program to call any interrupt handler.

-The INTO instruction explicitly calls the overflow exception (#OF) handler if the overflow flag (OF) in the EFLAGS register is set.
+The INTO instruction (opcode CE) explicitly calls the overflow exception (#OF) handler if the overflow flag (OF) in the EFLAGS register is set.
 The OF flag indicates overflow on arithmetic instructions, but it does not automatically raise an overflow exception.
 An overflow exception can only be raised explicitly in either of the following ways:

-- Execute the INTO instruction. - Test the OF flag and execute the INT n instruction with an argument of 4 (the vector of the overflow exception) if the flag is set.
+• Execute the INTO instruction.

+• Test the OF flag and execute the INT n instruction with an argument of 4 (the vector of the overflow exception) if the flag is set.